Symphony in B-flat (Chausson): Music

 The first movement follows a personal adaptation of sonata-form, dividing the development section into several sections, with a highly dramatic slow introduction, introducing the solemn main theme of the symphony.
-It slowly builds to an anguished climax only to be followed by a very swift and light-hearted allegro vivo in the key of B-flat major.
+It slowly builds to an anguished climax only to be followed by a very swift and light-hearted allegro vivo in the key of B♭ major.
 The second subject is more relaxed and harmonised in chromatic-impressionistic chords.
 After a sudden heightening tension the Allegro Vivo theme is restated and the movement closes triumphantly.

 The second movement is an A-B-A' structure and brings in mind Chausson's songs.
 It begins darkly in the key of D minor.
 The second subject, in B flat, is more optimistic.
 This builds up in a double climax, the second being a rather bold restatement of the first subject.
 The movement ends in D major.

 The third movement is a rondo structure supplemented by an epilogue, not unlike the finale in Franck's Symphony in D minor.
 The beginning is rather tempestuous, expressed in swift 16th figures alternating inexorably between strings and woodwind.
 The second theme is a brass chorale, reminiscent of Franck.
 The conclusion of the symphony is undoubtedly the most moving of all with the theme of the first movement stealing in and fading away in the end.

 The Symphony takes Franck's concept of three-movement pattern with cyclic form one step further, making the form more dramatic and compressing symphonic form, a task taken to its extremes by Jean Sibelius.
 Harmonically it takes Franck's chromaticism towards something more impressionistic.

 Another curious parallel with the Franck Symphony is the key relationships between the movements.